JPCodes/Epicodus-Guides/README.md

 ## Setup/Installation Requirements

 * Click index.html to see the guide text
-* Don't index.html as an actual html file in a browser, the formatting will make you regret your life.
+* Don't open index.html as an actual html file in a browser, the formatting will make you regret your life.
 Trust me.

 ## Support and contact details